 From hiring & interviewing training to data-driven talent management platforms, there are multiple strategies to help individuals identify and prevent harmful conformity bias at work and build cultures where the group is making inclusive and thoughtful decisions, thus reducing at least some of the more negative outcomes associated with conformity bias.

 Ethena is a modern compliance training platform that delivers current, cringe-free content that employees actually enjoy.
-Our courses bring the complexities of bias to life through thoughtful real-world examples, dynamic multimedia, and actionable next steps.
-Talk to a member of our team to see if Ethena is right for your company.
+Our online compliance training courses bring the complexities of bias to life through thoughtful real-world examples, dynamic multimedia, and actionable next steps.
+Talk to a member of our team today to see if Ethena is right for your company.